dj9pz/rancher-node-driver-hetzner/README.md

-# Rancher Node Driver for Hetzner Cloud
+# Rancher Node Driver UI extension for Hetzner Cloud

 This project implements a custom node driver UI extension for Rancher, enabling users to provision and manage nodes in Hetzner Cloud using the new v3 extension API.

 It is building upon the great work of [mxschmitt](https://github.com/mxschmitt/ui-driver-hetzner) and [JonasProgrammer](https://github.com/JonasProgrammer/docker-machine-driver-hetzner).
-It is meant to be used together with a custom fork of JonasProgrammer's Docker-machine-driver found in this repository: https://github.com/bluquist/docker-machine-driver-hetzner
+It is meant to be used together with a custom fork of JonasProgrammer's Docker-machine-driver, introducing some Rancher-specific adjustments, found in this repository: https://github.com/bluquist/docker-machine-driver-hetzner

 ## Features
 - Seamless integration with Rancher for creating and managing Hetzner Cloud nodes